v3xx3d/Code-Samples/README.md

 **DD** - http://vexterity.com/dd (desktop)
 Just some random minigame (idk) I developed to learn how to use sprite sheets in Javascript.
+Just a stick figure running around the bottom of your browser.
 Arrow keys and spacebar to jump.
 * HTML5 Canvas
 * Javascript

 **idk** - http://vexterity.com/idk (desktop)
 Probably as random as it gets.
 I don't even know why I'm sharing this. lol.
 Just wiggle your mouse around the screen.
+Click the squares to make them stay.
+I tried to make it a game at one point but it was dumb so I removed it.
 * Javascript